tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 #### OGC API Features ('WFS3')

+The successor of the well known WFS standard.
 An OGC standard for an on-demand service that returns data according to the user's request parameters (REST API).
 It's format agnostic, meaning that data can be returned in any format (CityJSON, CityGML etc.).

 Currently, there is experimental work on an implementation for CityJSON.
 Regarding bandwidth, it potentially be decent enough, but it requires constant calculation from the server in order to compute and produce the result.
+Suitable for creating a download service, and likely to be widely supported by many software in the future.

 #### 3DcityDB